ElloTechnology/full-stack-test/README.md

 ## You will be evaluated on

 - Functional correctness
-- Code clarity/structure
+- Code clarity / structure
-- Comments/documentation where necessary
+- Comments / documentation where necessary
-- Cdd style for bonus points
+- CSS styling for bonus points